 There are a number of websites that provide instructions on preparing lupini beans.
 Each offers a different approach.
 Some pre-boil the beans after the first overnight soaking.
 Others soak the beans until the toxins are gone, then boil them and add the salt last.
-Others use the water bath canning method to preserve lupini beans.
-I bought several bags of dried lupini beans, and I tried several methods before coming up with my own method.
+Others use the water bath canning method to keep lupini beans.
+I bought several bags of dried lupini beans, and I tried several methods before coming up with my method.
 The instructions below work the best, I think.
-I also wrote to the folks at Fresh Preserving (an excellent source of information) about the appropriate canning method to use for preserving lupini beans.

 Lupini bean facts